binazgreat/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 8. rot13 - Write a function that encodes a string using rot13.
 9. Integer - Write a function that prints an integer.
 10. Magic - Add one line to this code, so that the program prints a[2] = 98, followed by a new line.
+11. Addition - Write a function that adds two numbers.